THE WILLING MAN Series

-There are many historical accounts of people in hardship or in lack and of the noble souls who met their needs.
-Countless more that history never heard of and there are those we possibly know from our own experiences.
+There are many historical accounts of people living in extreme hardship, in severe lack and of the noble souls who chose to met their needs.

 I chose 1st Century Galille and Judea as the backdrop for these pieces.